This week’s session was packed with even more actionable strategies to help harden your environment.

 This series is for IT professionals ready to take control of their environment, whether you've just inherited one, are rebuilding from the ground up, or need to scale and secure what’s already in place.

-No, the entire series, including the certification and badge that you earn upon completion, are completely free.
+No, the entire series, including the additional downloadable resources, is completely free.

 Request your 30-day trial to the entire ThreatLocker platform today.